matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 ### 4. Handle Rejected Execution

-- If you try to submit tasks to a shutdown Executor or the queue is saturated and maximum number of Threads has been reached, RejectedExecutionHandler.rejectedExecution(Runnable, ThreadPoolExecutor) will be called
+- If you try to submit tasks to a shutdown Executor or the queue is saturated and maximum number of Threads has been reached, `RejectedExecutionHandler.rejectedExecution(Runnable, ThreadPoolExecutor)` will be called.

 - ThreadPoolExecutor.AbortPolicy (default, will throw REE)
- ThreadPoolExecutor.CallerRunsPolicy (executes task on caller's thread - blocking it)
+- ThreadPoolExecutor.CallerRunsPolicy (executes task on caller's thread - blocking it)
 - ThreadPoolExecutor.DiscardPolicy (silently discard task)
 - ThreadPoolExecutor.DiscardOldestPolicy (silently discard oldest task in queue and retry execution of the new task)